Neutrino Magnetic Moments Meet Precision $N_{\rm eff}$ Measurements: flip rate at finite temperatures

 where $\Sigma_{R}(p_{\mu})$ denotes the retarded self-energy of $\nu_R$ and $p_\mu=(E_p,\ \vec p)$ is the neutrino four-momentum.
 In the real-time formalism of thermal QFT, the main task is to calculate the imaginary part of $\Sigma_{R}$.
 The diagram of $\Sigma_{R}$, as shown in Fig.~\ref{fig:ChiralityFlip-1Loop}, consists of a $\nu_L$ propagator and a resummed $\gamma$ propagator which includes the contribution of charged-fermion loops.
 The tree-level scattering amplitudes in Fig.~\ref{fig:chiflip} correspond to a half of the loop diagram after cutting it symmetrically along the blue dashed line in Fig.~\ref{fig:ChiralityFlip-1Loop}.
 According to the optical theorem, the squared amplitude of the tree-level diagram can be computed from the imaginary part of the loop diagram.
-Since in the resummed photon propagator an infinite number of one-particle-irreducible (1PI) loops are actually included, one can also add another one-particle-irreducible (1PI) loop to the photon propagator in Fig.~\ref{fig:ChiralityFlip-1Loop} and then cut it symmetrically.
+Since in the resummed photon propagator an infinite number of one-particle-irreducible (1PI) loops are actually included, one can also add another 1PI loop to the photon propagator in Fig.~\ref{fig:ChiralityFlip-1Loop} and then cut it symmetrically.
+This corresponds to the contribution of plasmon decay.

 The collision term $C_{\nu_R}$ for $\nu_R$ production previously introduced in Eq.~\eqref{eq:n-boltz} is related to $\Gamma_{{\nu_R}, \rm gain}$ via

 where $f^{\rm eq}_{\nu_R}$ is the distribution function in thermal equilibrium, and we have used the unitary condition $\Gamma_{\nu_R, \rm gain}=f^{\rm eq}_{\nu_R}\Gamma_{\nu_R, \rm tot}$~\cite{Weldon:1983jn}.